 Financial assets and financial liabilities are recognised in the statement of financial position when the Group becomes a party to the contractual provisions of the instrument.
 The classification is dependent on the business model adopted for managing the financial assets and the contractual terms of the cash flows expected to be derived from the assets.

 The Group classifies its financial instruments as follows:

+Financial assets

-Financial assets Trade and other receivables Loans to subsidiaries (Company only) Investments
+Trade and other receivables Amortised cost Loans to subsidiaries (Company only) Amortised cost

-Financial liabilities Trade and other payables Borrowings Other borrowings Amortised cost Amortised cost At fair value through profit or loss (FVPL)
+Investments At fair value through profit or loss (FVPL)